Pharmiliar/alx-low_level_programming/0x10-variadic_functions/README.md

-2. One womans constant is another womans variable
+3. To be is a to be the value of a variable